ikassim9/GIS/ReadMe.md

 A gis application that displays data of minnesota.
 You are able to click on a marker and get information such as city name, zipcode and population.
 I found the data to draw polygon here:https://d2ad6b4ur7yvpq.cloudfront.net/

+This is uses mapbox api to draw the map

 # Map